supaglue-labs/supaglue/README.md

 Supaglue is an open source unified API for CRMs.
 It handles authentication, caches and normalizes data from multiple CRM platforms, and provides a single set of API endpoints for reading and writing to those CRMs.
 Developers at B2B companies can use Supaglue to streamline and scale the work of building customer-facing CRM integrations.
 Supaglue can be self-hosted and runs alongside your stack.

-## Status

-We are currently in Public Alpha.
-Watch "releases" of this repo to be notified of significant updates (as minor semver releases).

 ## Get Started

 ### Run Supaglue locally